Your creative future starts here:

 Understand your story so well that you can tell it to anyone: media, new customers, brands you can co-market with, and more.
 If you can’t clearly say who you are, what you do, and what inspired you, you will lose anyone who could help you.

-If you are looking for further advice on how to start your own fashion business, check out our insider's guide.
+If you are looking for further advice on how to start your own fashion business, check out our Insider's Guide to Starting a Fashion Business.